Graduate Fields of Study

 There are six fields of study for Ph.D. training in Social and Decision Sciences.

 Each of these programs is described below, including suggested courses, area faculty, and area advisors.
-Visit our alumni page to view a list of our Ph.D. alumni, their dissertation titles, and their current positions.
+Visit our alumni page to view a list of our Ph.D. alumni and their current positions.
 Our Ph.D. alumni hold a wide variety of positions in academia, government, and industry.

 Behavioral Decision Research